Code-Institute-Submissions/ShoeShine/README.md

   - Entered an invalid email to check the relevant error message appears.
   - Entered all inputs to check the form submits successfully

-To further test, i passed my code through each validator to check for any errors.
+To further test, i passed my code through each validator to check for any errors

+Index.html

 ## Deployment